Most Goals Scored in a Loss

 Youngest Starting XI

-player being only 25 years old.
-In modern times, the eleven
+oldest player being only 25 years old.
+Since then, the

 The youngest opposing team was one of the Hungary teams from